IanLunn/Sequence/README.md

 ##What's New?

+###v0.6.1 03/05/2012
+####Bug Fix
+In previous versions of Sequence, all frame elements *HAD* to have a class for Sequence to work.
+This was unintentional but is now resolved in 0.6.1.
+Use IDs and classes as you see fit, but they're no longer necessary.

 ###v0.6 03/05/2012
 ####Code Optimisation and General Tweaks
 **Note: 0.6 may not be backwards compatible with existing themes, particularly if they use before/after callbacks or rely on the "current" class**